-The chromatic illusion was discovered and first published by Deutsch in Audio Magazine, 1987.
-A chromatic scale is presented that ranges over two octaves.
-The scale is presented in both ascending and descending form, with the individual tone switching from ear to ear as in the original scale illusion.
-When the pattern is played in stereo, many people hear a higher line that moves down an octave and up again, together with a lower line that moves up an octave and down again, with the two meeting in the middle.
+The Chromatic Illusion was discovered and first published by Deutsch in Audio Magazine, 19871.
+A chromatic scale that ranges over two octaves is repeatedly presented in both ascending and descending form, with the tones switching from ear to ear as in the Scale Illusion.
+When this pattern is played, many people hear a higher line that repeatedly moves down an octave and up again, together with a lower line that repeatedly moves up an octave and down again, with the two meeting in the middle.
 Yet when each channel is played separately, it is heard correctly as a series of tones that jump around in pitch.
-The figure below shows the pattern producing the chromatic illusion and how it is perceived.
-When played through stereo headphones, righthanders again show a tendency to hear the higher tones on the right and the lower tones on the left, but lefthanders as a group are much more variable in terms of what they hear.
+Figure 1 shows the pattern producing the Chromatic Illusion and how it is often perceived when played through stereo headphones.
+As with the Scale IIlusion, right-handers show a tendency to hear the higher tones on the right and the lower tones on the left, but left-handers as a group are much more variable in terms of what they hear.